kmwang123/cme211-notes/ExamReview2.md

 ## Performance comparison

-sums integers from 0 to a million and time it
+* Program sums integers from 0 to a million
+* We time it and see that C++ is much faster
+   - can try using xrange to be faster in python, but still slower

 `code/summation.cpp`: